 Allonsy, ("Let's go!" in French) used to love to get the other crias started "pronking" (galloping) around the paddocks.
 He also loves to climb up onto the top of the play mound and stand tall.
 He has thick, dense, crimpy fleece (from his sire, Majestic Deja Blu Obsession).

-Tanzanite (“Tanzy”) is a favorite with visitors, as he is very friendly and easy-going, always allowing pets in exchange for carrots!
-Of course!
-And you will almost always see him with a stick or a leaf in his mouth!
+Tanzanite (“Tanzy”) was a favorite with visitors, as he was very friendly and easy-going, always allowing pets in exchange for carrots.
+And you would almost always see him with a stick or a leaf in his mouth!
+He was so handsome and sweet as well.
+At the end of his life, he lived with diabetes and always took his insulin needles without a fuss.
+Brave as well as handsome and sweet, Tanzy was the total package.

 Sweet Tiger was our blind alpaca who was a farm favorite of visitors.
 His calm manner and enthusiasm for carrots won him many friends.
 We would often bring Tiger out to help people who were fearful when first meeting the herd, and he would put them at ease.
 Tiger loved to lay out and sun himself, even on a cloudy day.
 We miss his calming presence.